satom99/coxir/README.md

 {:ok, #PID<0.301.0>}
 ```

-For a complete and working example have a look on the [`example`](https://github.com/satom99/coxir2/tree/master/example) app.
+For a complete and working example check out the [`example`](https://github.com/satom99/coxir2/tree/master/example) app.

 ### More